Karen Spring is a human rights defender, researcher and currently, the Honduras-based Coordinator for the Honduras Solidarity Network (HSN).

 Karen has been living in Honduras since July 2009, visiting previously in 2008 from Guatemala where she lived for 16 months.
-Karen has an BSc in international relations and human biology from the University of Toronto in Toronto, Canada, and a Masters of Public Heath from Simon Fraser University in Burnaby, Canada.
+Karen has an BSc in international relations and human biology from the University of Toronto, a BSW from Lakehead University and a Masters of Public Heath from Simon Fraser University in Burnaby, Canada.
+Her thesis work titled, Understanding the Limitations of employer prevention programs in transnational settings: A case study of women workers in Canadian-owned maquiladoras in Honduras, focuses on the health problems Honduran women suffer as they work on the assembly lines in Canadian-owned sweatshops.

 The Honduras Solidarity Network (HSN) is a decentralized network of approximately 30 organizations from across Canada and the United States that are committed to demonstrating and advocating for solidarity with the Honduran social movement.